Highland station (CapMetro Rail)

-Highland is a Capital MetroRail commuter rail station in Austin, Texas, USA.
+Highland station is a CapMetro Rail hybrid rail station in Austin, Texas.
 It is located in northeast Austin at the intersection of Airport Boulevard and Highland Mall Boulevard, just northwest of the I-35/Highway 290 interchange directly across the street from Highland Mall.

 The station is within a 15-minute walking distance of the Austin Greyhound Terminal located at 916 E Koenig Ln, Austin, TX 78751.

-This is the planned northern terminus of the Gold Line bus rapid transit.
+This is the planned northern terminus of the Gold Line bus rapid transit line.

 Bus connections

-The station is served by Capital MetroBus routes:
+The station is served by CapMetro Bus routes: